bmink/sls/README.md

 SLS has a few more tricks up its sleeve:

 * Display a random selection of all as well as of newly added albums.
-* Display a random selection of all as well as of new, "albums to listen to".
+* Display a random selection "albums to listen to" (all time, as well as new).
   For SLS an "album to listen to" is any unsaved album that has at least one track favorited and that has at least three tracks.
 * Automatically unset "repeat" in the player.
 I find it highly annoying that